-- 1. If You are a Regular Employee, You may choose to opt out of the Plan's coverage, because You are covered under Your Spouse's employer's plan and Your Spouse will continue to work. - 2.
-You may choose to continue coverage in this Plan through self-payments, as long as You are not yet eligible for Medicare. - 3.
+- 3. You may choose to continue coverage in this Plan through self-payments, as long as You are not yet eligible for Medicare. - 4.
 If You are eligible for Medicare, You may choose Supplemental Retiree Medicare Coverage as described on page 39.
-If You have covered Dependents who are not eligible for Medicare, You may continue to cover them in the active

-Plan while You are covered through Supplemental Retiree Medicare Coverage, an insured plan.
+If You have covered Dependents who are not eligible for Medicare, You may continue to cover them in the active Plan while You are covered through Supplemental Retiree Medicare Coverage, an insured plan.
 You will have to self-pay for Your Dependents and Yourself.
 You may continue Dependent coverage until Your last Dependent either becomes eligible for Medicare or no longer meets the definition of Dependent under the Plan.
 In the event Your Dependent no longer meets the definition of a Dependent under the Plan, Your Dependent may be able to continue coverage under COBRA (see page 13).
 Once You or Your Dependent becomes eligible for Medicare, Medicare coverage will be considered primary for that individual, as described on page 42.